 Creating, commissioning, exhibiting and collecting art in the digital age

 A panel discussion looking at an electrifying cluster of controversies: the subversive intentions and emancipatory motivations of many media artists; the needs and concerns of public art collectors and conservators; the opportunities for private collectors and the interests of high art market speculation.
 The discussion will be chaired by Ruth Catlow (Co-director, Furtherfield) with Steve Fletcher (Co-founder, Caroll / Fletcher) and Lindsay Taylor (Curator, Salford University)

 Fair highlights tour with Own Art

 Guidance through the Own Art member galleries exhibiting at the Fair.
 A great opportunity to hear personal insights from gallery owners and see an overview of the range of artwork that is covered by the scheme, including ‘up and coming’ artists to watch out for.

 Highlights Tours led by Sotheby’s Institute of Art

 6.30pm and 8pm

-Presented as a vocal exchange of the words 'North' and 'South', this work considers differences of habit, dress and culture between the North and South of England, and the competitive instincts deriving from this.
+Presented as a vocal exchange of the words 'North' and 'South', this work considers differences of habit, dress and culture between the Northerners and Southerners across the globe, and the competitive instincts deriving from this.

 William Mackrell is represented by Andipa Gallery, stand 48.